cisagov/ScubaGear/baselines/aad.md

 [home tenant](https://docs.microsoft.com/en-us/azure/active-directory/external-identities/authentication-conditional-access)
 is the one that owns the external user’s (e.g., guest) account.

+## Highly Privilged Roles

+The following built-in Azure AD roles are considered highly privileged at a minimum: Global Administrator, Privileged Role Administrator, User Administrator, SharePoint Administrator, Exchange Administrator, Hybrid Identity Administrator, Application Administrator, Cloud Application Administrator.
+Additional built-in roles that are considered highly privileged in the agency's environment can be added to this list.

 ## Assumptions

 The agency has created emergency access accounts in Azure AD and